PalisadoesFoundation/talawa-api/docs/docs/docs/developer-resources/best-practices/performance-monitoring.md

      http://localhost:4000/graphql
 ```

+**Expected Behavior:**
+- The response will include `{"data":{"__typename":"Query"}}`
+- In the server console, the trace will show the provided `traceId` (`a1b2c3d4e5f67890abcdef1234567890`)
+- Child spans will inherit this trace context, enabling end-to-end distributed tracing

 The trace will continue with the provided `traceId`, enabling distributed tracing across services.

 ### Disabling Tracing

+To completely disable OpenTelemetry tracing with zero runtime overhead, set the following environment variable:

 ```bash
 API_OTEL_ENABLED=false